symbolism of flowers

 794-1185 - HANAKOTOBA - "flower words" in Japan.
 A subtle way to communicate meaning with flowers - Heian Period (ikebana is emerging at this time)

-1600 - SELAM - In a restricted culture flowers were used to secretly express feelings and ideas - Ottomon Empire (Turks, also included Arabs, Kurds, Greeks, Armenians, & other minorities)
+1600 - SELAM - In a restricted Ottomon culture, flowers were used to secretly express feelings and ideas - Ottomon Empire (Turks, also included Arabs, Kurds, Greeks, Armenians, & other minorities)

 1819 - Le Language des Fleurs, an encyclopedia of flowers and their meanings